 A mid-length shaggy wolf is a modern spin on the trendy 70s shag.
-A mid-length shag with bangs is perfect for highlighting the eyes.
-Try a wolf cut with long bangs to create softness on the cheekbones.
+Try a wolf cut with long bangs to soften the cheekbones and highlight the eyes.

 Try a textured shag with big bangs if you want to add movement and body to your tresses.
-The different layers will add the texture you’re wanting.
-By using a large round brush when styling, you can create some voluminous hair that will last!
+The different layers will add the texture you want.
+Using a large round brush when styling, you can create some voluminous hair that will last!

 A choppy shag cut with wispy bangs for thin hair is a fresh take on traditional short layers.
-A perfect medium style for someone trying to grow out a haircut or try something new.
+It’s a perfect medium style for someone trying to grow a haircut or try something new.
 Explore a shag cut for thin hair while maintaining thickness.

-An undone shaggy lob with middle part bangs on fine hair brings attention to the eyes and nose.
+An undone shaggy lob with middle-part bangs on fine hair brings attention to the eyes and nose.
 A shoulder-length shaggy bob with bangs is a great way to remove old unwanted hair.
-Try a small once curling iron to create soft beach waves.
+Try a small one-inch curling iron to create soft beach waves.

 A shoulder-length shaggy bob with curtain bangs is the best alternative to cutting a precision bob.
 A medium shag with curtain bangs removes weight in thick hair while still maintaining movement.
-Try Aiir Texture Aiir Spray for soft flexible hold and style.
+Try Aiir Texture Aiir Spray for a soft, flexible hold and style.